 Wire racks are another useful addition as they can hold pretty much anything- from paper to washi tape.

 11. Magazine Racks for Storage

 Magazine racks are hidden gems and do much more than just hold magazines.
-They can be used to keep sheaves of paper, stray books, important documents.
-Clothes too are quite effectively organized in these wire containers, especially smaller items of clothing like gloves and socks.
+They can be used to keep sheaves of paper, stray books, and important documents.
+Clothes too can be quite effectively organized in these wire racks, especially small items like gloves and socks.

 If you are short on the drawer space and need a handy way of storing woolens or hosiery, magazine racks in hall closets are your best bet!

 Cubbies can be custom installed or DIY-ed (simply flip the shelf brackets).
 Either way, they are great for individual storage and ensure a clear division of space.

 This concept can be applied to the storage of almost anything, starting from food and kitchen supplies to books and journals.
 I have implemented the said idea to make demarcations of books by year and author( a convenient filing option that has made life a lot easier), but you can do this for just about anything.

 As outlandish as this may sound, a laundry basket is a great place to keep sports equipment together, all in one place.